seL4/docs/processes/contributing.md

 ## Large contributions

-If you would like to make significant changes to the seL4 kernel, or any of its libraries, consider making an [RFC|RfcProcess].
+If you would like to make significant changes to the seL4 kernel, or any of its libraries, consider making an [RFC](rfc-process).
 This will allow seL4 developers and the wider community to comment and approve of your design.

 ## Developer Certificate of Origin (DCO)